 4. Formidable Forms

-Formidable Forms is an advanced WordPress forms plugin in the market.
+Formidable Forms is an advanced WordPress forms plugin.
 It lets you create complex forms without the need to hire a developer.

 The plugin offers a drag-and-drop form builder, making it super easy to build all kinds of forms.
 For example, you can create simple contact forms, quizzes, surveys, payment forms, and more.